-This auxiliary command is used to extract important information relative to FLAMES-UVES observations contained in the binary table extensions in the output table out_tab (what filename??).
+This auxiliary command is used to extract important information relative to FLAMES-UVES observations contained in the binary table extensions of the input raw data.

 11.1.9 Frames preparation

 This data reduction step prepares frames read from disk for usage by the following steps.
 Its input may be a single frame or a set of frames.
 For each indicated frame, two new frames are created, a variance frame and a bad-pixel mask frame, respectively with suffixes sigma.fits and mask.fits.
 Their names are written into the FITS keywords SIGMAFRAME and BADPXFRAME of the input frame.